Enderline164/Discord-Bot-Essentials/informations.md

 ### 🛠️ How to configure the bot

+0. **Folder**
+Drag the extracted Bot folder to Local Disk C: to make it work.

 1. **Open the file `main.py`**
    Use any text editor (VS Code, Sublime Text, Notepad++, etc).